-For more information about streams, see "About Streams" on page 83.
+For more information about streams, see the "Streams" chapter in the Helix Versioning Engine User Guide.

 Create a workspace

 To create a new workspace:

 - 1. Open the Workspace dialog by doing one of the following: - Go to Connection > New Workspace.... - Context-click a stream in the Streams tab and select New Workspace.... - Context-click in the Workspaces tab and select New Workspace.... - 2.
 On the Basic tab, accept or change the default workspace name and root. - 3.
 Map the workspace to the depot: